Last Updated on January 5, 2021 by Julia Wilson

 Nothing smells like Christmas more than a real Christmas tree.
 But are Christmas trees toxic to cats and what, if any, risks do they pose to our feline family?

-Fir, spruce, and pine are the most common type of Christmas trees, these three types consist of a number of different species, which include:
+Fir, spruce, and pine are the most common type of Christmas trees, these three types consist of a number of different species.

 Christmas tree dangers to cats